-Every course delivered through State Fire Training (SFT) falls into two categories; the California Fire Service Training & Education System (CFSTES) which has become synonymous with certification and the Fire Service Training and Education Program (FSTEP) which does not lead towards certification.
+State Fire Training (SFT) offers courses that can be categorized into two distinct groups: the California Fire Service Training & Education System (CFSTES), which is closely associated with certification, and the Fire Service Training and Education Program (FSTEP), which does not offer certification pathways.

 - Complete the Request for Course Scheduling form (either PDF or MS Word)

-- Verify that your class criterion meets the prerequisites found in the course plan or the Course Information & Required Materials manual (PDF).
+- Verify that your class criterion meets the prerequisites found in the course plan or the Course Information & Required Materials manual (PDF)External Link.
 This is important because some classes require site accreditation, while other classes may require a student to instructor ratio.